Trichomoniasis

 Prevention

-The risk of STIs is reduced by:
+The risk of trichomoniasis may be lowered by:

 • Always using condoms during sex

-• Only having sex with one person
+• Only having sex with one person who does not have an STI

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.